openedx/edx-documentation/en_us/shared/manage_live_course/discussions.rst

    The learner's account profile page opens.
 Learners can have either a limited profile or a full profile.

-For more information about profiles, see :ref:`openlearners:SFD Dashboard Settings Profile`.
+For more information about profiles, see :ref:`learners:SFD Dashboard`.

 ========================================
 Provide Guidelines for Learners